 A Pinscher dog is a type of dog with a long and unique working history.
 Although they’re all mainly family dogs today, they were once skilled ratters, multi-purpose farm dogs and guardians.
 They did it all and as a result, were very popular dogs in their heyday.

 The first pinscher breed is believed to be the German Pinscher.
-In fact, the German Pinscher is often called the “prototypical pinscher” because they’re the ancestors of the pinscher dogs you see today.
+In fact, the German Pinscher is famously called the “prototypical pinscher” because they’re the ancestors of the many pinscher dogs today.
 And yes, that includes the Doberman Pinscher.

-But what exactly defines a pinscher?
+But what exactly defines a pinscher dog?
 For example, the Standard Schnauzer is technically part of the schnauzer family.
-Even so, the dog breed originated from the German Pinscher.
+But even so, the dog breed originated from the German Pinscher.
 And by extension, the mini and giant variations too.

 To be comprehensive, we count these dogs as pinscher dogs too.
 After all, the German Pinscher is more closely related to the Standard Schnauzer than the Doberman Pinscher.
 In fact, the Schnauzer was once called the Wire Haired Pinscher.